CS 477: Advanced User Interfaces

 Grading Scale: 90-100% = A, 80-89% = B, 70-79% = C, 60-69% = D, under 60% = F

 Simply completing what is required is enough to earn a "C".
-To get an "A" or a "B" you must show exceptional (i.e. above average or outstanding, respectively) initiative and creativity.
+To get an "A" or a "B" you must show additional (i.e. above average or outstanding, respectively) analytic insight, clarity of presentation, and creativity.
+For more detail on what is expected for each grade level, refer to the ASEE's Guidelines for Engineering Grading; for written documents, this Written Presentation Evaluation Rubric may also help you better understand what is expected.

 Course Policies